openhwgroup/cva6/README.md

 1. To run the CORE testbench (based on the RI5CY testbench), go to `cv32/sim/core` and read the README.
 2. To run the CV32E40P UVM environment, go to `cv32/sim/uvmt_cv32` and read the README.

+The most recently published coverage report can be found [here](https://mikeopenhwgroup.github.io/core-v-docs/).

 ## With CVA6
 To run CVA6 testbench, go to [cva6](cva6) directory and read the README.